Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Summary and Outlook

 We studied the confined mesons that propagate from a localized high energy excitation in a 1D particle-conserving $Z_2$ lattice gauge theory.
 We considered simple local excitations by adding two matter particles on the gauge field vacuum state and using single spin rotations to tune the energy of the initial excitation.
 Our scheme provides an alternative to scenarios involving preparation of colliding wavepackets and isolates the effect of confinement field strength and energy of the initial excitation on the nature of propagating excitations.

-We performed exact diagonalization numerics to simulate the dynamics and found that the long-time state is characterized by the propagation of a superposition of different sizes of mesons.
-The mesons show size oscillations in time.
+We performed exact diagonalization numerics to simulate the dynamics and found that the long-time state is characterized by the propagation of a meson that is a superposition of different meson sizes.
+The meson shows size oscillations in time.
 The average meson size depends inversely on the confinement field while the frequency of oscillations is proportional to the confining field.
 The meson size oscillations become larger as the confinement field strength decreases.
 These size oscillations are similar to the particle tracks seen after wavepacket collisions in lattice gauge theories~\cite{Gorshkov4,collider}.
 We were able to explain these behaviors analytically by solving an associated Wannier-Stark problem in the large field ($h/J$) limit.

 We also found that as we increase the energy of the initial local excitation, the average meson size monotonically increases, independent of the spatial extent of the initial state.
 Both the kinetic energy and confinement energy contribution of the initial state gets reflected into the meson size.